-For this problem, we have been strongly motivated by our recent excursions into phase space (PS) electronic structure theory\cite{bian_phase-space-way_2025}.
-Recently, when studying the Borgis model for hydrogen bonding and proton transfer, our research group has shown\cite{bian_PS-vibration_2025} that, if we parameterize the fast quantum states by both the position $\bR$ and momentum $\bP$ of the slow nuclear coordinates, and then extract vibrational energies with a Wigner transform\cite{case:2008:wigner_review}, then single state PS energies can vastly outperform single state BH energies.
+For this problem, {our intuition is that, by reducing the mass difference between electrons and nuclei, we will be able to address new conceptual challenges that arise for chemical systems with electronic degeneracies or near-degeneracies.
+After all, mathematically, the effect of a large mass difference is normally to create a large energetic gap between electronic states (which is the essence of the Born-Oppenheimer (BO) approximation); thus, vice versa, it should also hold that we can study small electronic gaps by reducing the mass ratio.} Moreover, we have been strongly motivated by the our recent excursions into phase space (PS) electronic structure theory\cite{bian_phase-space-way_2025}.
+Recently, when studying the Borgis model for hydrogen bonding and proton transfer, our research group has shown\cite{bian_PS-vibration_2025} that, if we parameterize the fast quantum states by both the position $\bR$ and momentum $\bP$ of the slow nuclear coordinates, and then extract vibrational energies with a Wigner transform\cite{case:2008:wigner_review}, single state PS energies can vastly outperform single state BH (BO) energies.
 Thus, the second premise of this paper is to explore whether the same advantages can be found when studying ET problems with more than one adiabatic surface of interest.
 Indeed, we will show below that, provided we are not in the extremely nonadiabiatic limit, one can generate improved vibronic energies using ``adiabatic'' and ``diabatic'' phase space electronic states.
 Moreover, given the fact that single surface phase space dynamics conserve the total linear and angular momentum of a nuclear-electronic system\cite{tao_basis-free_nodate} (unlike Born-Oppenheimer dynamics\cite{bian_phase-space-rev_2026}), the results below suggest that when studying electron transfer, there should be strong advantages to using a PS (rather than the BH) framework.